weaviate/weaviate-io/developers/weaviate/current/client-libraries/go.md

 ## v3.0.0
 - Add builders for `where` / `group` / `fields`
-- Support settings stopwords in schema config
+- Support setting stopwords in schema config
 - Retrieve and update shard status

 ## v2.3.0